 A bequest is a gift from your estate.
 It could be a transfer of cash, securities or other property.
 You can make a bequest to St. Luke’s Health Foundation by including language in your will or living trust, leaving a portion of your estate to St. Luke’s, or by designating St. Luke’s as a beneficiary of your retirement account or life insurance policy.

 A living trust is a written legal document through which your assets are placed into a trust for your benefit during your lifetime and then transferred to designated beneficiaries at your death by your chosen representative, called a "successor trustee."
-For details on creating a living trust, please contact your attorney or call us at (208) 381-2123 to learn how to receive a complimentary confidential consultation from Thompson & Associates.
+For details on creating a living trust, please contact your attorney or call us at (208) 505-2981 for a list of planned giving attorneys in the area.

 An irrevocable bequest intention is a legally binding pledge that names St. Luke’s Health Foundation as a beneficiary of a specific dollar amount in one’s will or estate plan.